Exponential family measurement error models for single-cell CRISPR screens: Introduction

 Our work makes two main contributions.
 First, we conduct a detailed study of the thresholding method.
 Notably, we demonstrate on real data that the thresholding method exhibits attenuation bias and a bias-variance tradeoff as a function of the selected threshold, and we recover these phenomena in precise mathematical terms in a simplified Gaussian setting.
 Second, we introduce a new method, GLM-EIV (``GLM-based errors-in-variables''), for single-cell CRISPR screen analysis.
 GLM-EIV extends the classical errors-in-variables model \citep{Carroll2006} to responses and noisy predictors that are exponential family-distributed and potentially impacted by the same set of confounding variables.
 GLM-EIV thereby implicitly estimates the probability that each cell was perturbed, obviating the need to explicitly impute perturbation assignments via thresholding.
 We implement several statistical accelerations to bring the cost of GLM-EIV down to within about an order of magnitude of the thresholding method.
 We additionally develop a Docker-containerized application to deploy GLM-EIV at-scale across tens or hundreds of processors on clouds (e.g., Microsoft Azure) and high-performance clusters.

-We find that single-cell CRISPR screens can be roughly categorized into two problem settings: the more challenging ``high background contamination'' setting and the less challenging ``low background contamination'' setting.
-GLM-EIV outperforms thresholded regression by a considerable margin in the high background contamination setting; in the low background contamination setting, by contrast, GLM-EIV and thresholded regression perform similarly, provided that the optimal threshold is selected for use in the thresholded regression model.
-We show that a simplified version of the GLM-EIV model can be used to identify this optimal threshold in the low background contamination setting, thereby neutralizing a tuning parameter that until this point has been challenging to select.
-Thus, we conclude that, across problem settings, GLM-EIV serves as a useful tool in the single-cell CRISPR screen analysis toolkit.
+Our analyses indicate that single-cell CRISPR screens fall into two main problem settings: the more challenging ``high background contamination'' setting and the easier ``low background contamination'' setting.
+GLM-EIV outperforms thresholded regression by a considerable margin in the high background contamination setting; in the low background contamination setting, by contrast, GLM-EIV and thresholded regression perform similarly, provided that accurate guide RNA-to-cell assignments are used within the thresholded regression model.
+We show that a simplified version of GLM-EIV can be used to obtain these guide RNA-to-cell assignments in the low background contamination setting, thereby neutralizing a tuning parameter that until this point has been challenging to select.